John M. Parker (New York politician): Early life

-John Mason Parker was born in Granville, New York on June 14, 1805, to John C. Parker.
+John Mason Parker was born in Granville, New York, on June 14, 1805, to John C. Parker.
 His father was a justice of the New York Supreme Court.
 He attended Granville Academy and Castleton Seminary, graduated from Middlebury College in 1828.
 He read law in the office of John P. Cushman in Troy.
 He was admitted to the bar in 1833.

 Career

 Parker began a practice in Owego, New York, in 1833.
-In 1854, Parker was elected to Congress, representing the 27th district (later the 28th district) as an Opposition Party candidate, and he was reelected as a Republican in 1856, serving from March 4, 1855 to March 3, 1859.
+In 1854, Parker was elected to Congress, representing the 27th district (later the 28th district) as a Whig candidate, and he was reelected as a Republican in 1856, serving from March 4, 1855 to March 3, 1859.
 Parker was not a candidate for renomination in 1858.

 On November 8, 1859, Parker was elected justice of the New York Supreme Court to an eight-year term.
 He was re-elected in 1867 to a term of 14 years.
 On December 25, 1870, he was appointed to a general term by Governor John T. Hoffman and served as a justice with the third department of the court.
 He served with the court until his death.
 During his time on the bench, Parker was appointed as a sitting judge on the New York Court of Appeals in January 1867.

 He was a charter trustee of Cornell University from 1865 to 1870.